jdpretorius123/Monte-Carlo-Simulation/README.md

-# Monte# A library for EHR utilities
+# A library for EHR utilities

 ## Modules
 ehr_utils - allows the user to perform basic operations